Bigger budget to break roads’ bottleneck

 This has put a strain on the country’s dense road network and prompted the government, with parliament’s backing, to propose the creation of a new CHF3 billion ($3 billion) annual fund to meet the growing operational and maintenance costs.

-First projections from the GfS Bern research and polling institute show more than 60% of voters approving the government plan.
+Sixty-two per cent of voters approved the government plan.
 The opponents, the Green Party and environmental groups, had argued during the campaign that the additional money set aside for roads would come at the expense of public transport.

 Currently, income from an oil tax and a surcharge on fossil fuels, as well as the sale of motorway permits, finances road works.
 But the authorities consider this now insufficient, partly because neither the tax nor the surcharge have been increased for decades.